-Every eye in the lobby was on me.
-My all grey and black hipster wardrobe always drew some attention.
-This was extreme, though.
+Every eye in the lobby stared at me with varying degrees of subtlety.
+My all-grey and black hipster wardrobe always drew some attention.
+It’d never brought this level off attention, though.
 I knew what they must be wondering.
 Is he one of them?
 Is he a witch?
 Maybe he’s a vampire.
-I did my best to act like I couldn’t feel them staring at me.
-I went straight to the front desk and checked into a room.
+I did my best to act like I couldn’t feel them staring at me, walking straight to the front desk and checking into a room.
 Without looking back to see if I was still holding everyone’s interest, I took my room key and walked to the elevator.
 This new world order was not going to be good for my anxiety.
 A jovial couple joined me, waiting for the elevator.
 They stopped laughing when they saw me.
 I decided to take the stairs rather than confine myself in a small space with strangers.
-It was better cardio anyway.
-I took the stairs two at a time.
-I didn’t slow my pace until I was in my room with the deadbolt locked and the security latch in place.
+I could always use the cardio anyway.
+Taking the stairs two at a time, I didn’t slow my pace until I was in my room with the deadbolt locked and the security latch in place.

 I’d been hiding for most of my adult life.
 The Coven was the governing body for all witches in the United States.
 They wanted me dead or alive, preferably dead, because I’d killed one of their own.
 It wasn’t a misunderstanding.
 I knew what I was doing.
 I also knew the consequences of doing it.
 Even if they hadn’t caught me in the act, they would have found out it was me.
 They’re the most powerful and skilled witches in the country.
 There were at least four spells I knew that could have revealed my hand in Vincent Tanner’s death.
 It didn’t matter that he was a monster or that he wasn’t well-liked by over half of The Coven’s members.
 It didn’t matter that he’d murdered someone I loved.
 I’d killed one of their own.
 If they didn’t hunt me down, other ambitious witches would call their ability to maintain control into question.